Challenges of Living with an Invisible Illnessby Lene Andersen, MSW Patient Advocate

 Pain is real but might not be constant

-RA symptoms can ebb and flow, and is often characterized by flares, or a sudden onset of disease activity that can be totally debilitating.
-Those of us with RA don’t know how we are going to feel one day to the next, and this can be hard for people to understand when we have to cancel plans at the last minute.
+RA symptoms can ebb and flow, and is often characterized by flares, a sudden onset of disease activity that can be debilitating.
+Those of us with RA don’t know how we are going to feel one day to the next, which can contribute to anxiety and depression.
+The war against opioids has created an environment in which doctors are hesitant to provide painkillers and they can even be suspicious of people asking for help to control their pain.
+Having trouble getting your pain treated adds additional challenges to living with RA.

 “You’re just fat”

-Many of us with RA require steroids as part of our treatment.
-While our illness may be invisible, the way we look as a result of our treatment is visible to others, for instance with the moon face caused by steroids.
-Because these may be the only outward signs of illness, people might mistake this for just being overweight and suggest that our illness would be cured if we just lost the weight.
+Many with RA require steroids as part of our treatment.
+Side effects to these and other medications may cause weight gain.
+While our illness may be invisible, the way we look as a result of side effects of our treatment is visible to others, for instance, the so-called “moon face” that may be caused by steroids.
+People might mistake this for being overweight instead of sick and suggest that our illness would be cured if we just lost the weight.

 To disclose or not to disclose

-The invisibility of RA and lack of understanding can be isolating and creates an emotional burden when we struggle with whether or not to disclose that we are sick.
+The invisibility of RA and lack of understanding can be isolating and creates an emotional burden when struggling with whether or not to disclose that we are sick.
 Those who have had negative experiences with this are less likely to disclose, causing a vicious cycle of hiding illness and feeling alone.
+Although there are legal guidelines around whether to disclose your illness at work, ultimately, you decide whether you want to tell others about your illness in your private life.